JustinButler700/Palindrome-Number-LEETCODE-EASY/README.md

 # Palindrome-Number-LEETCODE-EASY
 An integer is a palindrome when it reads the same backward as forward.
-This checks to see if the integer is a palindrone.
+This checks to see if the integer is a palindrone without using strings.

 Given an integer x, return true if x is palindrome integer.